tinymce/tinymce-docs/integrations/knockout.md

 1. Source `tinymce-knockout-binding` (`wysiwyg.js`) on the page.

-    If the project loads tinymce-knockout-binding from a Content delivery Network (CDN), use the script provided by the CDN, including any attributes, such as `integrity` and `crossorigin`.
+    If the project loads tinymce-knockout-binding from a Content Delivery Network (CDN), use the script provided by the CDN, including any attributes, such as `integrity` and `crossorigin`.

 3. Add an initialization point for {{site.productname}}, such as: